surf the line

 THE 4 SEASONS OF LEMAN

-Algae are important to the functioning of the lake as they form the basis of the food chain.
-Most of them are not a problem, but some species are problematic: those that clog fishing nets, and toxic cyanobacteria.
+Algae are important to the functioning of the lake, forming the basis of the food chain.
+Most of them pose no problem, but some species are problematic: those that clog fishing nets, and toxic cyanobacteria.

 The measuring station

-Lake Geneva is regularly monitored at the SHL2 measuring station located at the deepest point of the lake (309 m).
+Lake Geneva is regularly monitored at SHL2, the measuring station located at the lake's deepest point (309 m).

-The measurement campaigns are carried out by the Centre alpin de recherche sur les réseaux trophiques et les écosystèmes limniques (CARRTEL, Université Savoie Mont Blanc, INRAE, Thonon-les-Bains, France).
-The water temperature is measured continuously between the surface and the bottom of the lake with a probe.
-The quantities of oxygen and algae in suspension in the water (phytoplankton) are measured from water samples taken at different depths between the surface and the bottom of the lake.
-The transparency of the surface water is measured with a Secchi disk.
+Measurement campaigns are carried out by the Centre alpin de recherche sur les réseaux trophiques et les écosystèmes limniques (CARRTEL, Université Savoie Mont Blanc, INRAE, Thonon-les-Bains, France).
+Water temperature is measured continuously between the surface and the bottom of the lake using a probe.
+The quantities of oxygen and algae suspended in the water (phytoplankton) are measured from water samples taken at various depths between the surface and the lake bottom.
+Surface water transparency is measured with a Secchi disk.

-Data for 2021 and previous years have been validated and are available for download on the OLA Lakes Observatory website.
+Data for 2021 and previous years have been validated and can be downloaded from the OLA Lake Observatory website.
 Data for 2022 and 2023 are provisional.

 Newsletter